royapakzad/Multilingual-AI-Safety-Evaluation-Lab/README.md

 ## 1. Introduction: The Importance of Multilingual Evaluation

-The **Multilingual AI Safety & Alignment Evaluation Laboratory** is a specialized research tool designed to address a critical gap in AI safety: the evaluation of Large Language Models (LLMs) in non-English contexts.
+The **Multilingual AI Safety Evaluation Laboratory** is a specialized research tool designed to address a critical gap in AI safety: the evaluation of Large Language Models (LLMs) in non-English contexts.

 While most LLM development and testing is English-centric, the majority of the world's population does not speak English.
 This creates a significant blind spot where models may be less helpful, less accurate, or even more dangerous when used in other languages.